 8 Captivating Summer Read-Alouds

-Summer and reading — they just go together, you know?
-School is out (or out very soon!), the library’s summer reading programs are in full swing, and you’re deep into the latest bestseller.
-But when was the last time you read a book — out loud — with your family?
+Summer and reading—they just go together, you know?
+School is out, library summer reading programs are in full swing, and you’re deep into the latest bestseller.
+But when was the last time you read a book—out loud—with your family?

 Most parents know the importance of reading with their babies or preschoolers.
 (Ahh, the joys of bedtime stories with a toddler who wants to read all. the.
 Thomas. books.)
 But once kids reach that magical age of reading independence, it can be easy to forget about the whole reading-together thing.